and Revenue Administration

 in an internal combustion or turbine engine.

-- The current rates of fuel tax are shown in Information Circular
+- The current rates of fuel tax are available online.

-- The process for paying tax on LPG is described in the LPG
+- The process for paying tax on LPG is described in the Propane series of Information Circulars.

 - An interjurisdictional carrier pays tax on gasoline or diesel